IronBlood/coding-agent-image/README.md

 # Coding Agent Image

-This repository provides a two-image setup for running terminal coding agents, initially Claude Code and Pi, in a container while keeping file ownership aligned with the host user.
+This repository provides a two-image setup for running terminal coding agents, including Claude Code, Pi, Codex CLI, GitHub Copilot CLI, and Gemini CLI, in a container while keeping file ownership aligned with the host user.

 ## Why use this?